-The Avionics Technology program (AVT) at Cochise College prepares the student for Federal Communications Commission certification as an avionics technician.
+The Avionics Technology program at Cochise College prepares the student for the federal Communications Commission certification as an avionics technician.
 The program is dedicated to fully training students to meet the rapidly changing aircraft electronics environment required to become a competent, qualified, and productive avionics technician.

-The program is divided into four sections lasting a total of 12 months, with each section known as a "Phase."
-Phase 1 deals with basic electronic and avionics fundamentals.
-Phase 2 deals extensively with electronic devices and pulse/digital circuitry.
-Phases 3 and 4 deal with communications and communication devices, FCC and FAA regulations, navigation, flight management, and radar systems.
+The program is divided into four sections lasting a total of 12 months, with each section known as a "Phase".
+Phase 1 deal with basic electronics and avionics fundamentals.
+Phase 2 deals with extensively with electronic devices and digital circuitry.
+Phase 3 deals with digital/pulse circuits along with communications.
+Phase 4 deals with autopilots, radar and pulse systems, navigation/communication systems and the FCC and FAA rules and regulations.
 A certificate program is offered as well as a degree program to meet the various needs of students.
 At the completion of all four phases, the student is eligible to take the FCC GROB certification test as well as other professional certifications.